-He was born and spent his early years in Rahway, which is where the famed astronomer Carl Sagan, who incidentally also enjoyed good herb went to high school.
+He was born and spent his early years in Rahway, where the famed astronomer Carl Sagan, who also enjoyed good herb, went to high school.

 “All my formative weed experiences were in New Jersey,” said Bienenstock.
 “I have a lot of friends and extended stoner crew still living in New Jersey.”